Important part of the planning process

 the requirements of TAN15, it may be necessary to use

-to assess the flood flows in the watercourse and then to use
+to assess the flood flows in watercourses and then to undertake a computer

 Monmouth together with the surrounding areas.

-Scope of Report − As part of the FCA we would normally consult with Natural Resources Wales and the
+Scope of Report − As part of the FCA we would normally consult with Natural Resources Wales but unfortunately this

 The quotation will give our best estimate of the scope of an FCA to cover your needs.
 During the course of a study, occasionally,